 For day-in-day-out regular wear, you might not need to bring out the big guns.
 That is—if you get it right.

-Step 1: Put shoetree or crumpled paper inside before cleaning
+Step 1: Put a shoetree or crumpled paper inside your suede shoe before cleaning

 You could accomplish this by taking some newspaper or computer paper and crumbling it up, but we prefer a more eco-chic, sustainable solution:

-Step 2: Rub the surface with a clean bath towel
+Step 2: Rub the surface with a clean, soft cloth

-Using a soft, clean towel, take a moment to rub the affected surface.
+Using a clean, soft cloth take a moment to rub the affected surface.

 You’re seeking to accomplish two things with this step.
 Firstly, you’re going to remove any surface materials that could enlarge the stain on your shoe.
 Secondly, you’ll rid the suede of any unseen dust – making your next cleaning steps much more effective.